hazelcast/hazelcast-reference-manual/src/TomcatSessionReplication.md

 By configuring `$CATALINA_HOME/conf/[enginename]/[hostname]/[applicationName].xml`, you can enable Session Replication per deployed application.

-#### Session Affinity
+#### Sticky Sessions and Tomcat

 ***Sticky Sessions (default)***

 Sticky Sessions are used to improve the performance since the sessions do not move around the cluster.

-Request goes always to the same instance where the session was firstly created.
-By using a sticky session, you eliminate session replication problems mostly, except for the failover cases.
-In case of failovers, Hazelcast helps you not lose existing sessions.
+Requests always go to the same instance where the session was firstly created.
+By using a sticky session, you mostly eliminate session replication problems, except for the failover cases.
+In case of failovers, Hazelcast helps you to not lose existing sessions.

 ***Non-Sticky Sessions***